 Throughout his service to the city, Dick Eardley remained humble, dedicated to his work and driven by his love for Boise and its people.
 His many contributions, heralded and unheralded, continue to be seen and experienced in much of what makes Boise livable and exceptional.

-Ask about our Senior Scholarships!
+Ask about our Scholarships!

 No senior citizen should be turned away from an activity, class, or outing due to an inability to pay associated fees.
-To help offset participation costs, the City of Boise offers Senior Scholarships to anyone age 62 and over.
+To help offset participation costs, the City of Boise offers scholarships to anyone age 62 and over.
 Scholarships are based on income and can be applied in a number of ways to help seniors enjoy all that the Dick Eardley Senior Center has to offer.